open-feature/open-feature-operator/docs/feature_flag_in_process_configuration.md

     host: "my-host"
 ```

-The resources are merged in runtime, which means that no changes are made to the `FeatureFlagInProcessConfigurations`
+The resources are merged in runtime, which means that no changes are made to the `FeatureFlagInProcessConfiguration` resources
 in the cluster, but the operator handles the merge and injection internally.

 The resulting configuration will look like the following